 For instance –

-“I’m spending too much time organizing remote training sessions for employees who are located in different parts of the world.”
+“I’m spending too much time organizing training programs for remote employees who are located in different parts of the world.” – get yourself a web-conferencing tool that can help you deliver training to your remote employees.

 Employee Training Tools form a cornerstone of any organization’s tools stack.
 But, the sheer number of such tools can be quite overwhelming, when you are on the prowl for that ONE TOOL.

-To make things simpler for you, we’ve compiled a handy list, categorized appropriately, that you can pick and use.
+To make things easier for you, we’ve compiled a handy list of popular training tools for you to choose from.

 17 Training Tools For The Modern Trainer

-The tools mentioned in the list cater to various needs of training such as software training, virtual conferencing, etc. which allows you, as a trainer to achieve all your goals in the function.
+The tools mentioned in the list cater to various training process needs such as software training, virtual conferencing, etc. which allows you, as a trainer to achieve all your goals in the function.

 - Totara Learn